LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will install this mod as a BAIN package.
 Only tick **Core** if you installed **Intelligent Textures** earlier, else tick both and click **OK**.
 - [**Creature VFX Restoration**](https://www.nexusmods.com/morrowind/mods/46194?) by rot
 Restores visual effects on creatures.
+- [**Enlightened Flames**](https://www.nexusmods.com/morrowind/mods/48816/) by R-Zero and Greatness7
+Replaces the game's particle-based candle flames with new, higher quality and better performance billboard-based ones.
+  - MO2 will install this mod as a BAIN package.
+Tick **00 Core - Vertical System** and **01 Enlightened Flames** and click **OK**.
 - [**Flies**](https://www.nexusmods.com/morrowind/mods/43481) by R-Zero
 Adds a visual effect to all vanilla flies sound emitters.
   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
+- [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973) by vtastek and tewlwolow
+Adds a heat haze shader controller by MGE XE and MWSE-lua.
+  - This mod requires you to register its new shader in MGE XE.
+Follow the instructions on the mod's page.
 - [**Improved Thrown Weapon Projectiles**](https://www.nexusmods.com/morrowind/mods/44763?) by R-Zero
 Makes thrown weapon projectiles fly pointy end forward and, some of them, spin in the air.
   - MO2 will tell you there's no game data on top level.